Why Dubai is shutting its main airport

 Last April, UAE Prime Minister Sheikh Mohammed bin Rashid Al Maktoum announced that aviation operations would move to the city's second airfield.

-According to plans, the expanded airport will include five parallel runways and 400 aircraft gates – currently, flights take off and land on just two runways, the same as at DBX.
+According to plans, the expanded airport will include five parallel runways and 400 aircraft gates – currently, flights take off and land on just two runways, the same as at DXB.

 However, the new terminal at Al Maktoum is not set to open until 2032, with expansion work expected to continue into the 2050s.